qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Graduated Renderer
 ..................

-..
-FixMe: This section is really really out of date

-The Graduated Renderer is used to render all the features from a layer, using an user-defined symbol whose color or size reflects the assignment of a selected feature's attribute to a class.
+The :index:`Graduated Renderer` is used to render all the features from a layer, using an user-defined symbol whose color or size reflects the assignment of a selected feature's attribute to a class.